electrode-samples/hapi-react-redux/README.md

 ```

 ### Usage
-* Add the create redux store and redux router engine in `src/server.js`:
+* Setting up the redux store and redux router engine in `src/server.js`:

 ```js
 import { createStore } from "redux";